sahibpreetsingh12/sahibpreetsingh12.github.io/_posts/2025-09-28-Attention-Isn't-Magic- Building-the-Kernel-That-Powers-LLMs-From-Scratch.md

 -  <span style="color: #9ACD32; font-weight: bold;">Step 3</span>: Mix the Ingredients.
 It then takes the actual spices (Values) from inside those jars according to the recipe and mixes them together to create your final, complex flavor (Output).

-From the GPU's perspective, we're just building <span style="color: #3256cdff; font-weight: bold;">millions of tiny, unique recipes in parallel</span>.
+From the GPU's perspective, we're just building <span style="color: #3256cdff; font-weight: bold; font-size: 1.2em;">millions of tiny, unique recipes in parallel</span>.
 Our "slow" kernel today will do this one recipe at a time.
 Later, we'll learn how to do it much more efficiently.

 If still not convinced with my basic analogy the best place to read about this is - [Jay Alammar](https://jalammar.github.io/illustrated-transformer/)